DigitalGlobe/gbdxtools/docs/user_guide.rst

    >>> gbdx.workflow.describe_task('HelloGBDX')
    {u'containerDescriptors': [{u'type': u'DOCKER', u'command': u'', u'properties': {u'image': u'tdgp/hello_gbdx:latest'}}], u'description': u'Get a personalized greeting to GBDX', u'inputPortDescriptors': [{u'required': True, u'type': u'string', u'description': u'Enter your name here for a personalized greeting to the platform.', u'name': u'your_name'}], u'outputPortDescriptors': [{u'required': True, u'type': u'txt', u'description': u'The output directory of text file', u'name': u'data'}], u'properties': {u'isPublic': True, u'timeout': 7200}, u'name': u'HelloGBDX'}

-First, define the location of the ordered image:
+First, define the location of the ordered image.
+This is the location you obtained when your order was delivered ('s3://receiving-dgcs-tdgplatform-com/055093376010_01_003' in the example of the previous section.)

 .. code-block:: pycon